abeldebeer/chefling-di-java/README.md

 4. By calling the container's `get` method, the type is resolved.
 In this case the `Third` class receives the explicitly set instance of the `First` class from step 2.
 The `ISecond` dependency is resolved with an instance of the mapped `Second` class.

+### Default (static) Container

+Some applications need to have access to a `Container` instance across multiple processes.
+This is especially common in Android, in the case of services.
+For these occasions a convenience singleton method can be used: `Container.getDefault()`.
+This will create and return a static instance of the container.
+Please be aware that if you use `getDefault()` in one place, you need to use it everywhere, otherwise you will get different instances of the container anyway.

 ## F.A.Q.